uswitch/browserslist-config/README.md

 Included in this repo is a script that you can use to help pick a browserslist config.

 To run the script, you need CSVs in `./analyse/sources/source-name` taken from [google analytics](https://analytics.google.com/analytics/web/#/report/visitors-browser/a207299w265509p47160568/_u.date00=20221013&_u.date01=20230112/).
 The files need to be cleaned up before being processed - they need to become valid CSVs with a header row and without the final row, which includes aggregations irrespective of the page.
-When you run the script, you should provide `source-name` with the environment variable `DATASET`, so the script knows where to get the sources.
+When you run the script, you should provide the folder `source-name` as the environment variable `DATASET`, so the script knows where to get the sources.

 The script works by sorting the CSV rows by session, descending, taking up to a target percentile (by default 99%) and then generating a support table containing the lowest version of each browser in the list with the 1% tail removed.
 When taking the target percentile, all the browsers with names matching this regex are skipped: `/explorer|silk|opera|uc browser|mozilla compatible agent/i`.
 In theory this means you could fail to meet the target percentile, but for the 2022-3 data, this did not happen.